-Guidelines for the Arizona Innovation Challenge application are clearly defined in the instructions in the application and are related to timing, format and submission logistics.
+Guidelines for the Arizona Innovation Challenge are clearly defined in the application instructions.
+Guidelines cover application timing, format, and submission logistics.
 They must be adhered to, otherwise submitted applications will not be allowed to continue in the competition.

-All companies must download an application and financial model template, complete them in accordance with guidelines and upload the documents into Valid Eval, the ACA’s electronic system used for administration of the competition.
+All companies must download the AIC application and financial template, complete them, and upload the documents to the ACA Innovation Network, the electronic platform used to administer the Arizona Innovation Challenge.
 The application window will remain open for up to four weeks.

 For the semifinalist round only, in addition to the application and financial model from the first round, selected companies may also be required to provide a pitch deck and narrative surrounding the judges' feedback provided to the company.
 Other information may also be allowed but will be communicated to the semifinalists and is at the discretion of the ACA.